ferpoble2/Relief_Creator/readme.md

 To build the executable, the program needs the absolute path of the files that it will be using, and thus, before running the program, it is necessary to replace all the paths that contains `<project_directory>` with the absolute path where the project is located.

 After configurating the program, pressing the button at the end of the program will start the process to generate an executable.

 The program will be generated in the `output` folder under the name of ReliefeCreator.

-NOTE: After the configuration of the program, at the end of all the options, there will be a text-box with a commnd, this command can be used to generate the executable from a terminal without using the program.
+NOTE: After the configuration of the program, at the end of all the options, there will be a textbox with a command, this command can be used to generate the executable from a terminal without using the program.

 ## Using the console